-- check how to cite sources with their teacher - Students must give credit whenever they: - use another person's idea, opinion or theory; - use pieces of information, facts, statistics, graphs or drawings that are not common knowledge; - use quotations from another person's spoken or written words, and - paraphrase another person's spoken or written words.
+check how to cite sources with their teacher.

+Students must give credit whenever they:

+- use another person's idea, opinion or theory; - use pieces of information, facts, statistics, graphs or drawings that are not common knowledge; - use quotations from another person's spoken or written words, and - paraphrase another person's spoken or written words.

-15 Students behaviour during assessment tasks, including examinations
+15 Students behaviour during Assessment Tasks, including Examinations

-Students must behave in a way that does not disrupt the task, exam or disturb the work of any other students.
+Students must behave in a way that does not disrupt the task, examination or disturb the work of other students.
 They must behave in a polite and courteous manner towards other students and the supervisor(s) of the task(s), including examinations.

-During any assessment task/exam, if a student is involved in any of the following behaviours, a zero-assessment mark will be awarded:
+During any assessment task/examination, if a student is involved in any of the following behaviours, a zero-assessment mark will be awarded: